10 Apr Street Names & Everything Else You Need to Know About Cocaine

 ● big C

 In other instances, users may call cocaine by a name that is reflective of the high they receive from doing it.
-For example, speed is another standard reference of the drug.
+For example, crystal meth (or speed) is another standard reference of the drug.
 Though technically, speed is a type of amphetamine, the feelings the user experiences while high on cocaine fits the “speed” description by causing a rush or sudden burst of energy to the body.

 Still in other instances, cocaine users may come up with an entirely different name, if mixed with other drugs like PCP, heroin, ecstasy, LSD, or marijuana.
 These combinations fall into another class of street names including: